fed4iot/VirIoT/Doc/Kubernetes Deployment.md

 # Kubernetes Deployment

-Images of VirIoT components are available in [DockerHub](https://hub.docker.com/u/fed4iot).
+(Please notice that images of VirIoT components are available in the [project's DockerHub](https://hub.docker.com/u/fed4iot).
-Optionally, they can be built locally as [follows](Optional%20docker%20build.md).
+Optionally, they can be built locally.
+See [here](Optional%20docker%20build.md) for instructions).

-### Optional building of docker images:

-Images of VirIoT components are available in [DockerHub](https://hub.docker.com/u/fed4iot).
-Optionally they can be built locally as follows.

 ### Kubernetes cluster setup

-To properly setup a Kubernetes cluster, see the Kubernetes documentation: <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/>.
+To properly setup a multi-node Kubernetes cluster, see the Kubernetes documentation: <https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/>.

 Kubernetes cluster should support [service topology](https://kubernetes.io/docs/concepts/services-networking/service-topology/) feature of Kubernetes for performance (traffic, delay) optimization.
 To this end, kubeadm needs an additional config file [k8s_config.yaml](../yaml/k8s_config.yaml).
 We assumed to use [Flannel](https://github.com/coreos/flannel#flannel) network plug-in (podSubnet: "10.244.0.0/16").

 ```bash
 kubeadm init --config k8s_config.yaml
 ```

+Alternatively, you can [install Kubernetes with Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).
+Minikube is a tool that makes it easy to run Kubernetes locally.
+Minikube runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop for users looking to try out Kubernetes.
+In this case, having just one node, support for service topology (see above) is not needed.

 ## Initial configurations
 ### Clone Git Repository